scmorrison/JS-Minify/README.md

 # JS::Minify [![Build Status](https://travis-ci.org/scmorrison/JS-Minify.svg?branch=master)](https://travis-ci.org/scmorrison/JS-Minify)

-JavaScript minifier module for [Perl 6](https://perl6.org).
-This is a port of the [Perl](https://perl.org) [JavaScript::Minifier](https://metacpan.org/pod/JavaScript::Minifier) module.
+JS::Minify removes comments and unnecessary whitespace from JavaScript files.
+It typically reduces filesize by half, resulting in faster downloads.
+This is a Perl 6 port of [JSMin](https://github.com/douglascrockford/JSMin) originally created by Douglas Crawford.
+JS::Minify incorporates several bug-fixes that have been resolved in various JSMin ports from other languages (Perl, Python, etc.).

+JS::Minify is considered safe:

+* Quoted strings and regular expression literals are not modified
+* No obfuscation or renaming occurs.

 # Synopsis

-To minify a JavaScript file and have the output written directly to another file
+Minify a JavaScript file and have the output written directly to another file:

 ```perl6
 use JS::Minify;